 The UORR provisions in the headlease itself would not be affected as the headlease was granted before the ban came into force.

-However, the requirement to include UORR terms in any underlease would be of no effect.
-New provisions introduced to the Bill in the Committee Stage contain significant restrictions on how underletting clauses in existing leases will operate.
+The requirement to include UORR terms in any underlease would be of no effect.
+New provisions introduced during the Parliamentary process contain significant restrictions on how underletting clauses in existing leases will operate.
 Any terms in an existing lease that would compel the inclusion of UORR clauses in underleases will not be effective and, if such a UORR requirement is present, the landlord also appears to also lose all control of any other requirements as to rent review terms on underletting (even those that do not involve any UORR provision, such as a specification that reviews in the underlease must be on the same dates as those in the headlease).

-Currently there is nothing in the Bill to prevent a cap applying because there’s no prohibition on the rent being artificially kept lower than the amount variable rent review mechanism in the lease would produce.
+There is nothing in the Act to prevent a cap applying because there’s no prohibition on the rent being artificially kept lower than what the variable rent review mechanism in the lease would produce.

 This structure is common.
 This drafting currently allows landlords to ‘lock-in’ any annual inflationary increase, whilst ignoring annual dips (because of the upwards-only proviso).
 The actual rent is then adjusted only at the five-year point.

-Whilst this situation is not expressly dealt with, we don’t think such provisions will be permitted if the Bill is enacted as drafted.
+Whilst this situation is not expressly dealt with in the Act, we don’t think such provisions will be permitted.
 If that’s the case, it will mean reviews look at the aggregate performance of the referenced index over the whole five-year period, with any ups and downs netting off against each other.

 It’s true that RPI and other measures of inflation are rarely negative, but open market rents are more susceptible to local market fluctuations or global events like financial or political crises.
 The impact of the ban may not be as pronounced as it might have been when mooted around the turn of the century, when lease terms were typically longer and relied more on open market reviews.